calvinsthomas/QNN0DTE/README.md

       - A coding sandbox: Learn how to build your own profitable algorithmic trading programs
       - Sentiment analysis (via forums, WSB, etc) of strikes, DTE, etc to identify when market liquidity is most needed.

+Strategy developed from my own experiences trading derivatives and competing for premia with market makers on retail exchanges.

 Position Details:

 Purchase Debit reverse IB/IC AFTER 11 AM, Sell Credit reverse IB/IC BEFORE 2 PM